-“Global problems should be tackled by local solutions.
-My work at the UNU is guided by a vision of an Africa managed by its own citizens and acting as a dynamic force in the international arena.
-I am passionate about promoting higher education, science, and technology on the African continent to achieve this vision.”
+"Global problems should be tackled by local solutions.
+My work at UNU is guided by a vision of an Africa managed by its own citizens and acting as a dynamic force in the international arena.
+I am passionate about promoting higher education, science, and technology on the African continent to achieve this vision."

 Climate change poses many challenges to Africa’s key sectors, including water and energy.
 This project trains Africans to implement the kind of innovative scientific research methods that will generate solutions to ensure water and energy security on the continent.

 Sustainable energy transitions involve the shift of resources between competing industrial sectors and political constituencies.
 Stakeholders in this process have varying degrees of political and economic power, and understanding how this influences clean energy transitions is crucial to effective policy formulation and facilitating transitions to sustainable energy systems.
 This project seeks to contribute to enhanced understanding of these factors.

 With the growing need to decarbonise our global energy portfolio, geothermal power represents an increasingly important source of clean energy.
 This six-month programme provides trainees — many from developing countries that have geothermal potential — with hands-on opportunities to actively work on research, exploration, and development of geothermal energy.